ichilton/chef_chruby_install/README.md

 I did take inspiration from the above cookbook, but this cookbook takes a slightly different approach, in that:

+ - it installs from git and can be kept up-to-date

- - Although you can include it in a runlist to simply install chruby, it's really intended to be used from a wrapper cookbook so doesn't do anything with regards to installing rubies - I prefer to use the LWRP's provided by the ruby-build or ruby_install cookbooks for this:
+ - Although you can include it in a run list to simply install chruby, it's really intended to be used from a wrapper cookbook so doesn't do anything with regards to installing rubies - I prefer to use the LWRP's provided by the ruby-build or ruby_install cookbooks for this:
    - https://github.com/rosstimson/chef-ruby_install
    - https://github.com/fnichol/chef-ruby_build

- - it currently does a once off install and doesn't worry about keeping up-to-date.

  - it doesn't use the ark cookbook so doesn't result in /usr/local/chruby-1 and a /usr/local/chruby symlink.